andrehtissot/dexie-opened-databases-addon/README.md

 When a new Dexie is instanciated ie `new Dexie(dbName, { addons: [ DexieOpenedDatabasesAddon ] }).open()`, this instance is kept as `Dexie.openedDatabases`, in a Map with the database name as key.

-When the connection is closed ie `db.close()`, it's instance is removed from the `Dexie.openedDatabases` Map.
+When the connection is closed ie `db.close()`, its instance is removed from the `Dexie.openedDatabases` Map.